quicwg/base-drafts/draft-ietf-quic-recovery.md

-A Probe Timeout (PTO) triggers sending one or two probe datagrams when ack-eliciting packets are not acknowledged within the expected period of time or the handshake has not been completed.
+A Probe Timeout (PTO) triggers sending one or two probe datagrams when ack-eliciting packets are not acknowledged within the expected period of time or the server may not have validated the client's address.
 A PTO enables a connection to recover from loss of tail packets or acknowledgements.

 A PTO timer expiration event does not indicate packet loss and MUST NOT cause prior unacknowledged packets to be marked as lost.
 When an acknowledgement